AdrianArenilla/CFTIC-MS600-Building_Applications_and_Solutions_with_Microsoft_365_Core_Services/Lab05/Exercise_04/05-Exercise-4-Understanding-actionable-messages.md

 For examples of sending messages, see the following.

-[Send Actionable Message via [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview)](https://github.com/jasonjoh/send-actionable-message): A sample console app written in C# that sends an actionable message using Microsoft Graph.
+[Send Actionable Message via Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview) & [Github project](https://github.com/jasonjoh/send-actionable-message): A sample console app written in C# that sends an actionable message using Microsoft Graph.
 [Send Actionable Message via SMTP](https://github.com/tony-zhu/SendActionableMessage): A sample Python script that sends an actionable message using the Office 365 SMTP server.
 It also includes a sample HTML payload for the actionable message email body.
 ### Performing actions